Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 $t('last-online', { date: $d(new Date(), 'short') })
 ```

-Translators cannot change date format for particular translation, for example if it does not fit into UI in some language.
+Translators cannot change date formatting for a particular translation, for example, if it does not fit into UI in some language.

 <details>
   <summary>